 With technology underlying almost every aspect of your business, you can use the data it generates to see exactly what’s happening in your organization and use the information to make your business more agile by testing out different scenarios and their success.

 You don’t necessarily have to be a data scientist to reap the rewards.
 There are some simple steps you can take to make your business decisions more data-driven.

 Today, the top companies around the world use data to make decisions about their business.
-The reason they’re leading the way is because they’ve gained a strategic advantage over their rivals simply by shifting their focus to data rather than relying on business acumen alone.
+The reason they’re leading the way is that they’ve gained a strategic advantage over their rivals simply by shifting their focus to data rather than relying on business acumen alone.

-Fewer top performing companies (40%) than laggards base the majority of their business decisions on gut feel or experience (70%).
+Fewer top-performing companies (40%) than laggards base the majority of their business decisions on gut feel or experience (70%).
 In other words, more organizations that make data-driven decisions are at the top of their game than businesses whose decisions are driven by instinct.

 Here are just some of the things you stand to gain by becoming a data-driven organization:

-- Remain competitive among forward-thinking companies that do use data to their advantage.
+- Remain competitive among forward-thinking companies that do use data to their advantage

-- Data-driven companies are more customer focused and enjoy a deeper insight into the customer and their journey.
+- Data-driven companies are more customer focused and enjoy a deeper insight into the customer and their journey

-- Detect new – or missed – opportunities, helping your company grow and improve regularly.
+- Detect new or missed opportunities, helping your company grow and improve regularly

 Don’t Let Data Lead You Down the Garden Path